Claremont Review of Books: Notable articles

 Kesler's "Democracy and the Bush Doctrine" was reprinted in an anthology of conservative writings on the Iraq War, edited by Commentary Managing Editor Gary Rosen.
 The CRB was party to a high-profile exchange in Commentary between Editor-at-Large Norman Podhoretz and CRB editor Charles R. Kesler and CRB contributors and Claremont Institute senior fellows Mark Helprin and Angelo M. Codevilla over the Bush Administration’s conduct of the Iraq War.

-In September 2016, two months before the general election that made Donald Trump President of the United States, the Review published an article by Michael Anton entitled "The Flight 93 Election," an "incendiary" essay that compared the election to choices that faced the passengers on Flight 93.
-In it, Anton argued that allowing the Democratic candidate Hillary Clinton to become president was the equivalent of not charging the cockpit, and that Republicans must do whatever it takes to win the election.
+In September 2016, two months before the US 2016 presidential election, the Review published an online-only article entitled "The Flight 93 Election."
+Written by Michael Anton under a pseudonym, the essay compared the election to choices that faced the passengers on Flight 93, one of the four hijacked planes used in the September 11th attacks.
+When the article was read by Rush Limbaugh on his radio show, the sudden surge in demand to read it crashed the CRB website.
+Addressing an audience of Republicans and Never-Trump conservatives, Anton argued that allowing the Democratic candidate Hillary Clinton to become president by abstaining from voting was the equivalent of not charging the cockpit.